 |2||The use of PPVC became mandatory for selected residential non-landed Government Land Sale (GLS) sites from 1 November 2014 onwards.
 Prior to this regulation, CDL voluntarily embarked on a pioneering effort to build Singapore’s first large-scale PPVC residential development (The Brownstone EC) in early 2014, setting the benchmark and world record of engaging close to 4,100 modules that were prefabricated offsite and assembled on-site.|

-Total Waste Generated by CDL’s Operations in Singapore (Tonnes)
+Waste Disposed of and Recycled for CDL’s Operations in Singapore

 |•||Waste generated is based on the weight of waste that CDL directs to recovery and disposal.|